NHOrus/srwq-compilation/episode-15.md

 She recoils from you as much as the restraints will allow.
 "Y-you won't get anything out of me!
 I'm loyal, I'm dedicated!
 I'll eat my own tongue before one word rolls off it!!"

-WHAT ARE YOU GOING TO DO?
-As opposed to 'what would you like to do?', which we've already established in the past 14 threads.
-Anonymous Fri 12 Feb 2010 04:37:03 No.4516774 Report
->>4516765
-Tape her up.
-I'm sure total bodily helplessness will make her want to talk in a couple of hours.
-Stealthyboy !fchRKomfls Fri 12 Feb 2010 04:38:03 No.4516776 Report
->>4516765
-Business first, pleasure later.
-Let's get some information out of her.
-I'm sure her foresight can see all of the horrible things we could do.
-Zeta Zaku Fri 12 Feb 2010 04:39:03 No.4516785 Report
-Quoted By: >>4516933
->>4516765
-Use her precognition against her to get her to spill information.
-She's a Major, even if it's only a courtesy rank she has to know something about this world's SRX Project.
-At the moment it seems like Yukiko is probably our biggest threat.
-Anonymous Fri 12 Feb 2010 04:44:03 No.4516814 Report
-Quoted By: >>4516828 >>4516933
-precognition is awesome! we can rape and torture her just by sitting here. given the sheer insanity katina is capable of, she'll crack in record time, and we won't have to lift a finger!
-Stealthyboy !fchRKomfls Fri 12 Feb 2010 04:46:03 No.4516828 Report
-Quoted By: >>4516933
->>4516814
-I think just sitting there with a GONNARAEPGONNARAEPGONNARAEP grin on her face is gonna both work and be hilarious.
-Sciencegar Sciencebolt Fri 12 Feb 2010 04:56:03 No.4516906 Report
-Quoted By: >>4516919 >>4516921 >>4516927 >>4516940 >>4516968 >>4517004
 "Yeah, we'll see how long that lasts.
 First things first: How'd a little girl like you get to be a Major?"

 "I'm not a girl!!
 I'm the Princess of Foretold Victory!"